P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 What Is Bank 1?

-“Bank 1” refers to the exhaust pipe side (left or right).
+“Bank 1” refers to the exhaust conduit section (left or right).

 Each bank has its own exhaust pipe leaving the manifold.
-This is good for flow and means you can identify on which side of the engine any problems develop.
+This is beneficial for flow and means you can identify on which side of the engine any issues develop.

 These two banks are (creatively) referred to as Bank 1 and Bank 2.
 Bank 1 is the exhaust system, cat, and oxygen sensors attached to the bank containing cylinder #1.

-Every manufacturer numbers cylinders differently.
-Check your owner’s manual to find which one it is.
-Once you know this, you’ll have found Bank 1.
+Each manufacturer labels cylinders in a unique way.
+Consult your manual to determine which one it is.
+This will lead you to Bank 1.

 Why Your Car Has A P0172 Code